-1 Section One: Overview
+1 Section One: Overview of Impact Attenuating Surfacing Systems

-1.1 Wet Pour Impact Attenuating Surfacing Systems (IAS)
+1.1 Wet Pour Rubber

-In preparing this Code of Practice only Wet Pour, in-situ laid, certifiable impact attenuating systems have been considered.
-Alternative systems such as pre-fabricated tiles, loose fill, synthetic turf, etc. do not form part of this Code and will be catered for in future parts of the SAPIA Code of Practice.

-- The following is a list of the minimum requirements that the end user should expect from their Wet Pour rubber safety surface: - It complies with or exceeds the requirements of AS4422:2016 and AS4685:2014 Parts 1-11. - It reduces the risk of playground head injuries. - It should have high durability and a long-term life span. - It should be an all-weather surface semi-permeable, allowing quick drainage of water [at least 500mm / hour], therefore faster reuse of the surface. - It should contain no tripping hazards. - It should have no inhalation concerns. - It should contain materials that best manage UV stability based upon Australian conditions. - It should have high anti-slip properties. - The surface should provide equal access for disabled and mobility impaired users.
-It must have compliance to the Disabilities Act. - SAPIA recommends that Wet Pour rubber safety surfacing system designers and installation companies should have as a minimum the following requisites: - Relevant and current trade licences. - Relevant and current memberships of appropriate associations and industry bodies. - Current system Impact Certificates as per AS4422:2016 and AS4685.0. - OH&S / WHS policies and systems. - Relevant Safe Work Method Statements. - Product and Public liability insurance of AUD 20 million minimum, endorsed for playground impact system design and installation. - Relevant Warranty Statements and Maintenance documents. - Wet Pour systems incorporate varying rubber granules bound in a polyurethane resin and constructed in single or bi-laminate configurations of varying thicknesses and materials to achieve certifiable impact performance to AS4422:2016 and laid with appropriate "fall zones" to achieve certifiable performance to AS4685:2014 Parts 1-11.
-These surfaces, dependent upon design specifications, will differ in performance between each company's individual design specifications. - It is advised that specifiers and end users research the design specifications of the proposed contractor to ensure the correct system is used and design thicknesses are incorporated correctly in relation to finished level heights and drainage requirements. - If the performance requirements are unknown or not specified, please refer to the equipment manufacturer.
+The following is a list of the minimum requirements that the end user should expect from their wet pour rubber safety surface:

+- Complies with or exceeds the requirements of AS4422:20 22 and AS4685:2014 Parts 1-11. - Reduces the risk of playground head injuries. - Has high durability and a long-term life span. - Should be an all-weather surface semi-permeable, allowing quick drainage of water [at least 500mm / hour], therefore faster reuse of the surface. - Contains no tripping hazards. - Has no inhalation concerns: the surfacing shall not contain any component known to present an inhalation hazard to users, e.g. sawdust or finely shredded granulated rubber.
+Refer to AS 2985 and ISO 7708, Annex B. Table B1 for more detailed information on inhalation hazards. - Contains materials that best manage UV stability based upon Australian conditions. - Has high anti-slip properties. - Has equal access for disabled and mobility impaired users, must comply with the Disabilities Act.

+SAPIA recommends that wet pour rubber safety surfacing system designers and installation companies should have as a minimum the following requisites:

+- Relevant and current trade licences. - Relevant and current memberships of appropriate associations and industry bodies. - Current system Impact Certificates as per AS4422:20 22 and AS4685.0. - OH&S / WHS policies and systems. - Relevant Safe Work Method Statements. - Product and Public liability insurance of AUD 20 million minimum, endorsed for playground impact system design and installation. - Relevant Warranty Statements and Maintenance documents.

+Wet Pour systems incorporate varying rubber granules bound in a polyurethane resin and constructed in single or bi-laminate configurations of varying thicknesses and materials to achieve certifiable impact performance to A\$4422:20 22 and laid with appropriate "fall zones" to achieve certifiable performance to A\$4685:2014 Parts 1-11.
+These surfaces, dependent upon design specifications, will differ in performance between each company's individual design specifications.
+It is advised that specifiers and end users research the design specifications of the proposed contractor to ensure the correct system is used and design thicknesses are incorporated correctly in relation to finished level heights and drainage requirements.
+If the performance requirements are unknown or not specified, please refer to the equipment manufacturer.

-- It is not recommended that specifiers nominate thicknesses in their specifications rather than performance requirements needed in relation to A\$4422:2016 and A\$4685:2014 Parts 1-11.
-If specifiers nominate thicknesses, they should be aware that they are taking legal onus for performance and will be liable for any actual non-performance that may be achieved by the surface. - Many different Wet Pour in-situ systems exist in the Australasian market but all utilise the basic material content of polyurethane resin binder and rubber granulate.
-The granulate may be manufactured from recycled truck and car tyres (i.e. Styrene Butadiene Rubber, SBR) or from EPDM (Ethylene Propylene Diene Monomer), Thermoplastic Vulcanizates (TPV) or Thermal Plastic Granule. - Base Impact Layers are constructed using a variety of SBR rubbers that are derived from postconsumer whole tyre reduction and retreading industries.
+It is not recommended that specifiers nominate thicknesses in their specifications rather than performance requirements needed in relation to A\$4422:20 22 and A\$4685:2014 Parts 1-11.
+If specifiers nominate thicknesses, they should be aware that they are taking legal onus for performance and will be liable for any actual non-performance that may be achieved by the surface.

+Many different Wet Pour in-situ systems exist in the Australasian market but all utilise the basic material content of polyurethane resin binder and rubber granulate.
+The granulate may be manufactured from recycled truck and car tyres (i.e. Styrene Butadiene Rubber, SBR) or from EPDM (Ethylene Propylene Diene Monomer), Thermoplastic Vulcanizates (TPV) or Thermal Plastic Granule.

+Base Impact Layers are constructed using a variety of SBR rubbers that are derived from post-consumer whole tyre reduction and retreading industries.
 General sizings used are 8-15mm, 8-10mm, 4-8mm, 4 mesh and 8 mesh.
 Different sizings and hybrid mixtures will be used by system developers to enable differing performance requirements.